 The sparkling blue waters of the Pacific draw millions to Hawaii every year.
-The allure of the white sand beaches, , and, wait!What was that?
+The allure of the white sand beaches, sea turtles, and, wait!What was that?
 Did you see that blur out in the water?
 Was that a sea turtle, or could it be a shark?

 Let's face it -- sharks are scary.
 They have rows of teeth that grow back when broken, and they love to lurk just underneath the murky part of the water.
-But everytime someone is attacked by a shark the shark-loving TV personalities like to assuage our fears with ridiculous numbers.
-They love to point out that people die of heart disease, in car accidents and from a falls out of bed.
-But none of those life ending events comes with the powerlessness of fighting off a flesh-hungry sea monster in the vision-impairing foam of saltwater.
+But every time someone is attacked by a shark the shark-loving TV personalities like to assuage our fears with ridiculous numbers.
+They love to point out that people die of heart disease, in car accidents and from falls out of bed.
+But none of those life-ending events comes with the powerlessness of fighting off a flesh-hungry sea monster in the vision-impairing foam of saltwater.
 After all, they don't make horror movies about heart disease.

 Let's stop taking sharks out of context and stack them up against Earth's other nasty critters.
 Perhaps we'll get a much better idea of what to fear.